codeX-29/shop/README.md

-# Raghav Electric - Modern Electrical Store Website
+# Engenix Electric - Modern Electrical Store Website

 A responsive, single-page application (SPA) built with React.js for Raghav Electric, a local electrical goods provider.

 ## Project Overview

-Raghav Electric is a local electrical goods provider offering a variety of electrical appliances, components, and professional services like installation and maintenance.
+Engenix Electric is a local electrical goods provider offering a variety of electrical appliances, components, and professional services like installation and maintenance.
 This project aims to develop a clean, responsive, and interactive website using React.js that reflects the brand's values and services.

 ## Features